VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 ## Visual Studio
-To create the LLA-Dropper project, follow the procedure of the high-level API dropper exercise, take a look to follow the necessary steps.
+To create the Low-Level-Dropper project, follow the procedure of the high-level API dropper exercise, take a look to follow the necessary steps.
 The code works as follows, shellcode declaration is the same as before in both droppers.
 <details>